M. Ed. Graduate Admissions Process

 Applicants should note:

-- Program pre-requisites must be completed before admission to programs is granted; applicants may submit applications in the semester in which they are completing their last pre-requisite(s).
+- Program pre-requisites must be completed before admission to programs is granted; applicants may submit applications after the completion of the prerequisites or in the semester in which they are completing their last pre-requisite(s).

 - Please ensure that referees write a letter and/or fill out the letter of appraisal form.